 Sepsis is a life-threatening illness caused by the body overreacting to an infection.

-The body’s immune system goes into overdrive, setting off a series of reactions that can lead to widespread inflammation (swelling) and blood clotting in the body.
+The body’s immune system goes into overdrive, setting off a series of reactions that can lead to widespread inflammation (swelling) and blood clotting.

 - Uncomplicated sepsis is caused by infections, such as flu or dental abscesses.
 It is very common and does not usually require hospital treatment.